CrimRecya/Phobos-Mix/docs/Fixed-or-Improved-Logics.md

 - Fix an issue where a unit will leave an impassable invisible barrier in its original position when it is teleported by ChronoSphere onto an uncrushable unit and self destruct.
 - Fix the bug that destroyed unit may leaves sensors.
 - Fix an issue that harvesters with amphibious movement zone can not automatically return to refineries with `WaterBound` on water surface.
+- Fix the bug that laser, electric bolt and rad beam not support `FlakScatter=true` and `Inaccurate=true` projectiles.

 ## Fixes / interactions with other extensions